taky-kongo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c: This program is a function that prints a string, followed by a new line, to stdout.

 	* Prototype: void _puts(char *str);

+4-print_rev.c: This program is a function that prints a string, in reverse, followed by a new line.

+	* Prototype: void print_rev(char *s);